Gynecological care for trans men

 Body shapes vary.
 There's no one "right" way to look.
 Talking about your body image with a trusted friend, family member or therapist might help you feel better.
 Consider what you like about the way you look.
 You might also consider using gender-affirming devices, such as a chest-binder, genital packer or stand-to-pee device.

-Some trans men have hormone therapy or surgery to change their body to match their gender identity more closely.
-Surgery may include top surgery to create a more male-contoured chest and bottom surgery to increase the length of the clitoris (metoidioplasty), create a penis (phalloplasty) or create a scrotum (scrotoplasty).
-Ask your care provider for detailed information before you take hormones or have any surgery.
+Some trans men have hormone therapy or surgery to change their bodies to match their gender identity more closely.
+Surgery may include top surgery to create a more male-contoured chest.
+It also may include bottom surgery.
+Bottom surgery can be done to increase the length of the clitoris, called metoidioplasty; create a penis, called phalloplasty; or create a scrotum, called scrotoplasty.
+Ask your care professional for detailed information before you take hormones or have any surgery.
 Discuss the potential benefits, side effects and risks of these options.

-If you have body image concerns, ask your health care provider about resources that may help.
+If you have body image concerns, ask your healthcare professional about resources that may help.
 Seeking counseling or attending a support group might be useful.

-For questions or concerns about your gynecological health, talk to your health care provider.
+For questions or concerns about your gynecological health, talk to your healthcare professional.
 Together, you can create a plan that best meets your needs.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use